bazelbuild/rules_python/docs/index.md

 :::{topic} Sphinxdocs

-`sphinxdocs` rules allow users to generate documentation from bazel or Python source code.
+`sphinxdocs` rules allow users to generate documentation using Sphinx powered by Bazel, with additional functionality for documenting
+Starlark and Bazel code.

-This is available as is and the semantic versioning used by `rules_python` does not apply.
+The functionality is exposed because other projects find it useful, but it is available as is and **the semantic versioning and compatibility policy used by `rules_python` does not apply**.

 :::